Our Mission

 Programs

-Over the last six years, PMHU has worked with over 2,400 incarcerated women and men in music programs that span from single day concerts and workshops to semester-long music composition courses.
+PMHU works with incarcerated individuals through music programs that span from single day concerts and workshops to semester-long music composition courses.

 Novel Voices provides international community music organizations with free access to live, virtual lessons, workshops, and masterclasses.

-PMHU’s Arts Leadership Program is a two-year-long mentorship program which accepts one string quartet on the verge of entering the professional music world.
+PMHU’s Arts Leadership Program provides two years of support for one string quartet on the verge of entering the professional music world.

 Featured Press